 Can I File a Lawsuit Against JUUL?

-JUUL vapes are the most widely sold brand of e-cigarette in the United States.
-JUUL is also the most popular brand among kids under 18.
-Because of the way JUUL has been marketed at teens, as well as the level of addiction it can cause and the physical harm that can result from using it (even as directed) in both teens and adults, users of JUULs might be able to sue for compensation.
+JUUL vapes were, until recently, the most widely sold brand of e-cigarette in the United States.
+For many years JUUL was also the most popular brand among kids under 18.
+Because of the way JUUL has been marketed at teens, as well as the level of addiction it can cause and the physical harm that can result from using it (even used as directed) in both teens and adults, users of JUULs might be able to sue for compensation.

 We have attorneys ready to help Minnesota and Wisconsin residents in determining if they can sue JUUL for money damages.
 Call us today at 1-888-377-8900 or text us at 612-261-8056.
 You can also reach us via our online form here.